University of Victoria: History

-The final stage, between the years 1945 and 1963, saw the transition from two-year college to university, under Principals J.M.
+The final stage was between the years 1945 and 1963.
+It saw the transition from two-year college to university, under Principals J.M.
 Ewing and W.H.
 Hickman.
 During this period, the college was governed by the Victoria College Council, representative of the parent University of British Columbia, the Greater Victoria School Board, and the provincial Department of Education.
 In 1946, the college was forced by postwar enrolment to move from Craigdarroch to the Lansdowne campus of the Provincial Normal School, the current location of Camosun College's Lansdowne Campus.
 The Normal School joined Victoria College in 1956 as its Faculty of Education.
 Late in this transitional period (through the cooperation of the Department of National Defence and the Hudson's Bay Company) the 284-acre (1.1 km^{2})now 385-acre (1.6 km^{2})campus at Gordon Head was acquired.
 In 1961 the college, still in affiliation with UBC, awarded its first bachelor's degrees.

 In the early part of this century, professional education expanded beyond the traditional fields of theology, law and medicine.
 Graduate training based on the German-inspired American model of specialized coursework and the completion of a research thesis was introduced.
 The policy of university education initiated in the 1960s responded to population pressure and the belief that higher education was a key to social justice and economic productivity for individuals and for society.

 The university gained its full autonomy in 1963 as the University of Victoria.
 The University Act of 1963 vested administrative authority in a chancellor elected by the convocation of the university, a board of governors, and a president appointed by the board; academic authority was given to the senate which was representative both of the faculties and of the convocation.

-The university's Arms were registered with the Canadian Heraldic Authority on April 3, 2001.
+The university's Arms were registered on February 20, 1961 by the College of Arms in London and recogized since July 1, 1963 as the official emblem of the University of Victoria.
+The Arms were registered with the Canadian Heraldic Authority on April 3, 2001.
 The historical traditions of the university are reflected in the coat of arms, its academic regalia, and its house flag.
 The BA hood is solid red, recalling the early affiliation with McGill, along with the martlets in the coat of arms.
 The BSc hood, of gold, and the BEd hood, of blue, show the colours of the University of British Columbia.
 Blue and gold have been retained as the official colours.
 The motto at the top of the Arms, in Hebrew characters, is "Let there be Light"; the motto at the bottom, in Latin, is "A Multitude of the Wise is the Health of the World."